danfuzz/samizdat/doc/samizdat-0-lib/map.md

 #### `mapNth(map, n) <> . | !.`

 Returns the `n`th (zero-based) mapping of the given map, if `n` is a valid int index into the map.
-If `n` is not a valid index (either an out-of-range int, or some other value), then this returns the void.
+Otherwise, if `n` is a non-negative int, this returns void.
+Otherwise, this terminates the runtime with an error.

 When given a valid index, the return value is a single-mapping map, which is suitable as the argument to `mappingKey` and `mappingValue`.

 The ordering of the mappings is by sort order of the keys.